skywind3000/vim-terminal-help/README.md

 # Preface

-vim/neovim builtin terminal helper
+I use vscode for markdown editing and vscode has a `CTRL+backtick` hot key to toggle built-in terminal.
+I use it a lot and it's very handy.
+At the meantime both vim/nvim have built-in terminal too, but most of us still prefer working in a tmux split rather than using the built-in terminal.

+Therefor, I started to wonder, is there something I can do, to make vim's built-in terminal has a better experience ?
+As a result, here   this plugin exists.

-Firstly, this plugin setup a keymap `ALT+=`, allows you press `ALT+=` to open a terminal right below your window.
-Then initiate the working directory to where the parent directory of current file.
-Most of time you want to do something for the current file, so open the shell in the current file directory will make life easier.
+Firstly, this plugin setup a keymap `ALT+=` to toggle built-in terminal, like vscode's `CTRL+backtick`.
+When you press `ALT+=` it will open a new terminal below your current window, and initiate the shell working directory to where the parent directory of current file.
+Most of time you want to do something to the current file, so open the shell in the current file directory will make life easier.

 When you finished, just press `ALT+=` again to hide the terminal, so you always press `ALT+=` to toggle your terminal window, but if you run `exit` and quit the previous terminal session and hit `ALT+=` again, a new terminal will be created.